What's it like to be a Sports Trainer?

 - Comply with sporting codes, particularly regulations around drugs in sport.

 - Complete a Sports Trainer Level 1, 2 or 3 certification.
 You can find these courses at private colleges, such as Sports Medicine Australia.
 There are no specific minimum entry requirements for Level 1, and it will take you between 1 day and 1 week to complete full-time.
 Level 1 is a prerequisite for Levels 2 and 3.

-- Complete a Bachelor of Medicine, Sports Management or Exercise Science at university.
+- Complete a Bachelor of Medicine, Sports Management or Exercise and Sport Science at university.
 You will need to have completed year 12 or gain special admission through an alternative pathway.

 - You will need a police clearance and Working With Children Check if you plan to train people under 18 years of age.

 SEEK users who have worked as a Sports Trainer have studied these qualifications.

 This degree develops knowledge and skills to improve health, fitness and performance in preparation for roles in the health and exercise industry.